-Averted in the original Total Recall (1990), courtesy of a bit of Paul Verhoeven's trademark gore.
-The movie fails biology since decompression is shown to be survivable with no after effects or fatal trauma whatsoever.
-Once the atmosphere comes back you're fine.
+Averted in the original Total Recall (1990), where the lack of a breathable atmosphere on Mars is a bit deal, even though the movie still fails biology since major decompression is shown to be survivable with no after effects or fatal trauma whatsoever.
+Once the atmosphere comes back you're instantly fine.
 Unless you're the bad guy.

 Space is called "The Aetherium".
 And there's all sorts of spaceborne organisms, like Space Whales.

-Inelegantly averted in Twelve To The Moon where NASA apparently coughed up the extra cash to replace the astronaut's faceplates with "invisible force-screens" that they make a point to mention before the crew steps out (read: They didn't want to fuss with trying to work camera lighting around proper helmets.)
+Inelegantly averted in 12 to the Moon where NASA apparently coughed up the extra cash to replace the astronaut's faceplates with "invisible force-screens" that they make a point to mention before the crew steps out (read: They didn't want to fuss with trying to work camera lighting around proper helmets.)

 Averted quite well in 2001: A Space Odyssey.
 During Bowman's famous emergency spacewalk from his pod to the Discovery, he's shown to be carefully hyperventilating before blowing out his breath so his lungs won't explode in the sudden vacuum.